 We hold mainly paper based records, with some small artefacts.
 Our main catalogue lists items such as photographs, manuscripts, books, ephemera and loose newspaper cuttings.

 While the current version is not available online, an earlier version can be accessed through the Whitehorse Manningham Regional Library website, and is combined with the catalogue of the Doncaster & Templestowe, Warrandyte and Whitehorse historical societies.
 Go to

 We also hold an extensive collection of ratebooks, some of which are on microfiche.
 There is a card index to them for the period 1863-1888.
 It is not available online.
 We have indexed the Rate Valuation Books for 1947-1953.
 Click Here to access this database.
-We have commenced the huge task of indexing the later rate valuation books, for the period 1954-1984, and have completed some 28 of the 70+ books, completing East Ward, and streets A-G of West Ward.
+We have commenced the huge task of indexing the later rate valuation books, for the period 1954-1984, and have finished some 35 of the 70+ books, completing East Ward, and streets A-G of West Ward.
 The East Ward index of over 30,000 names can be viewed here: East Ward 1954-84 The West Ward index of some 6,000 names can be viewed here: West Ward 1954-1984 A-G

 NEWSPAPER SCRAPBOOKS AND OTHER INDEXES